DELTA DELTA DELTA

 Other service activities: 1000+, Habitat for Humanity, Strong Women Strong Girls, Engineers Without Borders, Circle K, Alternative Spring Break, Outreach360, Global Public Heath Brigades, Sexual Assault Advisors, UNICEF, Alpha Phi Omega, Camp Kesem

 Special stats: Sisters average at least 5 service hours per semester, volunteering with various local organizations such as the Boys and Girls Club of Western Pennsylvania and Our Clubhouse.
 Each year sisters run the Pittsburgh Half Marathon as part of the St. Jude Heroes team and raise more money for St. Jude.

 Minimum GPA: 2.5

-Programming: Every chapter meeting a sister wins No Skippy Jar if she didn't skip any classes the week before.
-Study Hours are offered weekly for sisters to come together and do homework complete with snacks.
-Tri Delta also offers members the chance to apply for various scholarships offered by the Fraternity.
+Programming: Every chapter meeting, sisters have the opportunity to win the No Skippy Jar prize if they did not skip any classes the previous week.
+Sisters also attend weekly Study Hours in which they do homework together while enjoying snacks.
+Additionally, Tri Delta provides members the chance to apply for various scholarships offered by the Fraternity.

 New members are expected to live in the house the school year following their initiation unless they are a member of student life, renewing a current lease, or have specific permission from our Standards Committee.
 The house is also open to members during the summer and provides storage options for members in the chapter.